What are Police Welfare Checks?

 Welfare checks do not require warrants

-When citizens seek a welfare check from the police, they will likely be asked about the person in question such as if they have known medical issues and other factors that led the concerned citizen to seek out a welfare check.
+When citizens seek a police welfare check, they will likely be asked about the person in question such as if they have known medical issues and other factors that led the concerned citizen to seek out a welfare check.
 Since no court issued warrant is required for a welfare check, police officers must be reasonably certain that a person could be in danger before they perform a welfare check.

 Welfare checks are one of the countless services police officers perform to keep their communities safe.
 Although we may usually think of officers patrolling the streets and responding to crime, welfare checks are another very important way that police officers keep us all safe.